-This progress has also been felt in the asset management industry.
+Progress which has also been felt in the asset management industry.
 This has been driven by two factors, the first being investors who have begun asking questions about where their savings have been invested and why.
-This interest has been fuelled by initiatives like the Make My Money matter campaign, which encourages people to investigate where their pensions are invested, and the UN Sustainable Development Goals (UNSDG), which essentially act as a blueprint for countries to meet and solve some of the world's most pressing issues.
-The UNSDG's are critical to the achievement of the UN's Agenda for Sustainable Development.
+This interest has been fuelled by initiatives like the Make My Money matter campaign, which encourages people to investigate where their pensions are invested, and the UN Sustainable Development Goals, which essentially act as a blueprint for countries to meet and solve some of the world's most pressing issues and are critical to the achievement of the UN's Agenda for Sustainable Development.

-The second factor has been the gradual realisation from asset managers that Environmental, Social and Governance (ESG) factors can, and likely will, have a material impact on the price of a security and viability of companies and ultimately the success of their funds.
+The second factor has been the gradual realisation from fund managers that environmental, social and governance factors can, and likely will, have a material impact on the share price and viability of companies moving forwards and, as such, the success of their funds.
 Indeed, capital has already begun to flow aggressively towards companies which are focused on managing any environmental and social risk factors and behaving in a responsible manner towards all of their stakeholders, instead of just their shareholders.